danieltrolezi/laravel-app/docs/01-setup/xdebug.md

 }
 ```

 3. Debug session will start by [trigger](https://xdebug.org/docs/all_settings#start_with_request).
-Add `?XDEBUG_TRIGGER` in the query string of your request and start listening on VSCode by clickin on "Start Debbuing", or press F5.
+Add `?XDEBUG_TRIGGER` in the query string of your request and start listening on VSCode by clickin on "Start Debbuging", or press F5.

 4. Additionaly, You can install [Xdebug helper for Chrome](https://chromewebstore.google.com/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc?hl=pt-BR&utm_source=ext_sidebar) instead of adding the trigger manually every time.